Compute

 Figure 1 Creating a feature

-2. Use the same method to add a story User can query network of all stores to the feature Store Network.
+2. Use the same method to add story User can query network of all stores to feature Store Network.

 2. Edit the story.

-1. Click Story to query all store network and edit story information by referring to the following table.
+1. Click story User can query network of all stores and edit it by referring to the following table.

 Table 2 Story configurations